Russian missile strike kills more than 50 people and wounds over 200 in Ukrainian city of Poltava, officials say

 The attack was "another horrific reminder of Putin's brutality towards the people in Ukraine," White House national security communications adviser John Kirby told reporters, adding that the U.S. would send more military aid to Kyiv in the coming weeks.

+The attack happened as Ukrainian forces sought to carve out their holdings in Russia's Kursk border region after a surprise incursion that began Aug.
+6 and as the Russian army hacks its way deeper into eastern Ukraine.

+The missiles hit shortly after an air-raid alert sounded, when many people were on their way to a bomb shelter, Ukraine's Defense Ministry said, describing the strike as "barbaric."

-Rescue crews and medics saved 25 people, 11 of them dug out from the rubble, a Defense Ministry statement said.
+Rescue crews and medics saved 25 people, including 11 who were dug out of the rubble, a Defense Ministry statement said.

+The strike came on the day that Russian President Vladimir Putin visited Mongolia.
+There was no indication that his hosts would heed demands to arrest him on an international warrant for alleged war crimes.

 Zelenskyy repeated his appeal for Ukraine's Western partners to ensure swift delivery of military aid.
 He has previously chided the U.S. and European countries for being slow to make good on their pledges of help.